Where Can I Buy Limestone Powder

 Q: Can I apply too much limestone powder?
 A: Yes, over-liming can raise the soil pH too high, creating nutrient imbalances.
 Always follow soil test recommendations and avoid excessive application.

 Q: Is limestone powder safe to handle?
-A: Yes, but it's important to take precautions.
-Wear gloves and a dust mask to avoid skin and respiratory irritation.
+A: Yes, but you'll want to take precautions.
+Wear gloves and a dust mask to avoid skin and respiratory irritation That's the part that actually makes a difference..

 Q: Where can I buy limestone powder?
 A: Limestone powder can be purchased from agricultural supply stores, garden centers, home improvement stores, construction material suppliers, and online retailers.